rmartinho/flamingdangerzone/_posts/cxx11/2012-12-16-optimal-tuple-iv.markdown

 complicated mappings and will be the subject of a later post;
 - `get` is to use our interface to storage mappings;
 - everything else can be simply delegated to the underlying standard tuple.
+- our tuple will also want to have constructors that accept standard tuples directly; those can be implemented in a fashion similar to the constructors that take tuples of different elements.

 As we can see, there a couple of trivial directly delegating implementations, some that delegate with a map from interface to storage, some that delegate